ayonli/jsext/workerd/README.md

-This strategy makes all modules, especially the main entry of this package applicable in Cloudflare Workers, for the functions that are not supported by the runtime, a `Runtime unsupported` error will be thrown instead.
+This strategy makes all modules, especially the main entry of this package applicable in Cloudflare Workers, for the functions that are not supported by the runtime, an `Unsupported runtime` error will be thrown instead.